-If you’ve ever watched him on television, you know that Adam Richman has an appreciation for cooking outside of the box.
-After years of taking on America’s wildest eating challenges on Man vs. Food, the passionate foodie now travels the globe looking for unique dishes and ingredients on the Travel Channel series Secret Eats with Adam Richman.
+By now, you probably know that Adam Richman has an appreciation for cooking (and, of course, eating) outside the box.
+After a spell taking on America’s wildest eating challenges on Man vs. Food, the food lover traveled the globe looking for unique dishes and ingredients on the Travel Channel series Secret Eats with Adam Richman.
 So, it’s no surprise that Brooklyn-born Richman wouldn’t let something like a small apartment, lack of patio space, or laws against balcony grilling stop him from enjoying a classic summer food experience: the good old American cookout.
 We sat down with the TV host and chef to find out how to wrangle all your favorite cookout flavors and turn even the tiniest space into an indoor grilling paradise.

 Tools for Grilling Indoors